Würzburg is a historic, brilliantly lavish, and quintessential European city in the center of Germany's wine capital Franconia.

-The antique garden and the views of the city from it are also joys to behold.
+The antique garden and its views of the city are also joys to behold.

-This building passed through the renaissance and baroque architectural waves to its marvellous present form.
+This building passed through the Renaissance and baroque architectural waves to its present marvelous form.

 The Marienkirche, also known as St. Mary's Church is located here and is one of the oldest round churches in Germany.

 Do not forget to stroll through the dungeons and travel back in time with the golden open hallways of the fort.

-Located around the Residenz, the church of Hofkirche is a different world in itself.
+Located on the grounds of the Würzbrug Residenz, Hofkirche is a different world in itself.

-The Sacral Baroque architecture shows this place as a supreme example of the heritage style.
+Its sacral baroque architecture presents this place as a supreme example of the heritage style.

-Placed at both the storeys, the curved walls and oval vaults make this chapel look nothing short of magic.
+The curved walls and oval vaults on both stories make this church look nothing short of magical.

 There are gilt work patterns embedded into the walls, seats, and practically every part of the church you can lay your eyes on.